HUHUTECH International Group (HUHU) to Raise $6 Million in IPO

-HUHUTECH International Group (HUHU) is planning to raise $6 million in an initial public offering on the week of October 14th, IPO Scoop reports.
-The company plans to issue 1,300,000 shares at $4.00-$6.00 per share.
+HUHUTECH International Group (HUHU) plans to raise $6 million in an IPO on Wednesday, October 16th, IPO Scoop reports.
+The company will be issuing 1,300,000 shares at a price of $4.00-$6.00 per share.

 In the last twelve months, HUHUTECH International Group generated $16.7 million in revenue and $2.3 million in net income.
 The company has a market cap of $106 million.